mipearson/jsontest/README.md

   * Rails "helpfully" replaces the `.to_json` methods on objects with ActiveSupport::JSON instead of Ruby's JSON.
   * I *should* be able to then use `Oj.add_to_json` to override this, but it isn't working, according to the benchmarks.
+  * `Oj.add_to_json` does not appear to be overriding `.to_json` even without Rails around
   * Omitting both YAJL and JSON from the loaded gems, and using `Oj.mimic_json` fixes `.to_json` performace (of course, this doesn't work with Rails, as it loads JSON for you)

-  * `Oj.add_to_json` does not appear to be overriding `.to_json` even without Rails around
+Also:

   * [Overriding the ActiveSupport::JSON encoder with Oj](https://precompile.com/2015/07/25/rails-activesupport-json.html) helps, but doesn't bring it close to `Oj.dump`.
+  * Using Ruby 2.4 instead of Ruby 2.3.1 does not appear to change the benchmarks significantly
+  * `ActiveSupport::JSON` performance is terrible, and I really hope the Rails team find some way to get rid of it.
   * Ruby's native JSON generator is actually pretty fast!
 It's not as fast as Oj or Yajl, but it's much faster than I expected it to be (the `as hack` number in the first example).
-  * `ActiveSupport::JSON` performance is terrible, and I really hope the Rails team find some way to get rid of it.
-  * Using Ruby 2.4 instead of Ruby 2.3.1 does not appear to change the benchmarks significantly

 ## Environment